EDUCBA

 Step 17: In the end, you can choose the quality from Draft, Good and Best.

-Step 18: If you choose Draft, it will give an output of the lower quality, but it will be quick as the size is less.
-“Good” will yield decent output whereas, “Best” will give the highest quality output, but will be a little time consuming based on your system.
+Step 18: If you choose Draft, it will output lower quality, but it will be quick as the size is less.
+“Good” will yield decent output whereas, “Best” will give the highest quality output but will be a little time consuming based on your system.

 Step 19: Click on OK to apply the settings.